Foreman leads Panthers past rival Falcons in rain, 25-15

+But the Carolina Panthers running back said there wasn’t a chance he was going to tap on his helmet and ask to take a breather.
+He’s waited too long in his injury-plagued career for this opportunity.

+”When the game is on the line there is no coming out,” Foreman said.

-CHARLOTTE, N.C.
-(AP) — D’Onta Foreman carried 31 times for 130 yards and a touchdown, Laviska Shenault added a 41-yard burst to the end zone and the Carolina Panthers beat the Atlanta Falcons 25-15 on a rainy Thursday night.
+Foreman carried 31 times for 130 yards and a touchdown, Laviska Shenault added a 41-yard burst to the end zone and the Panthers beat the Atlanta Falcons 25-15 on a rainy Thursday night.

 Foreman, who ran for 118 yards and three TDs in the last meeting on Oct.
 30 in Atlanta, capped off a crucial seven-play, 84-yard drive with a 12-yard touchdown run off right tackle to give Carolina a 19-9 lead with 1:51 left in the third quarter.